In this post

 Education and training

-Education and training is needed to keep Australia’s agricultural industry thriving, with there being options to teach agricultural subjects in schools, universities or adult education centres.
+Education and training is needed to keep Australia’s agricultural industry thriving, with there being options to teach agricultural subjects in schools, universities or adult education centers.

 Types of Agriculture Jobs to Consider